-The schedule for soliciting and selecting R&D proposals in existing technology areas for FY2024 is as follows.
+The schedule for soliciting and selecting R&D proposals is as follows.

-Start of call for proposals Thursday, March 14, 2024 Application deadline (Deadline for acceptance by e-Rad) Wednesday, May 8, 2024 Noon (Japan Standard Time) Document screening period Mid-May to mid-June Interview screening period Late June to mid-July Notification and announcement of selected proposals Late August to early September Start of R&D projects Early September or later
+Start of call for proposals Friday, May 24, 2024 Application deadline (Deadline for acceptance by e-Rad) Thursday, July 18, 2024 Noon (Japan Standard Time) Document screening period Late July to mid-September Notification and announcement of selected proposals Late October Start of R&D projects Early November or later

 - 1 All information is tentative, except for the start of the call for R&D proposals and the deadline for receipt of proposals.
-These may be subject to change in the future. - 2 Please check ALCA-Next's open call website for the latest information on how to apply. - 3 The date and participation method for the briefing session will be announced on the open call website when details are confirmed. - 4 The specific date and time of the interview will be specified by JST.
-In principle, the selection process for FS proposals will be based on document screening only.
-However, interview sessions may be held if necessary. - 5 The schedule for the interview selection process and the date of e-mail notification to those selected for interviews will be announced on the open call website as soon as details are confirmed.
+These may be subject to change in the future. - 2 Please check ALCA-Next's open call website for the latest information on how to apply. - 3 The date and participation method for the briefing session will be announced on the open call website when details are confirmed.